gusaaaaa/scraper-tcr/README.md

 (```01/01/2014``` should be replaced with a starting date in the format day/month/year)

-To list normatives in a range:
+To list decisions in a range:

 ```
 bundle exec ruby scraper.rb 01/01/2014 10/04/2014